deniscostadsc/playground/solutions/beecrowd/1286/problem.md

 ## Input

 The input contains many test cases.
-Each test case contains in the first line an integer number $N$ ($1 \leq N \leq 20$) that indicates the number of orders.
-The following line contains an integer number $P$ ($1 \leq P \leq 30$) that indicates the maximum number of pizzas that can be delivered by Roberto.
+Each test case contains in the first line an integer number $N (1 \leq N \leq 20)$ that indicates the number of orders.
+The following line contains an integer number $P (1 \leq P \leq 30)$ that indicates the maximum number of pizzas that can be delivered by Roberto.
 Each one of the next $N$ lines contains a order with the total time to be delivered and the among of pizzas of this order, respectively.
 The end of input is represented by $N = 0$, and can't be processed.

 ## Output